lnbits/lnbits/lnbits/extensions/boltcards/README.md

 - Click RESET CARD NOW and approach the NFC card to erase it.
 DO NOT REMOVE THE CARD PREMATURELY!
 - Now if there is all success the card can be safely delete from LNbits (but keep the keys backuped anyway; batter safe than brick).

+If you somehow find yourself in some non-standard state (for instance only k3 and k4 remains filled after previous unsuccessful reset), then you need edit the key fields manually (for instance leave k0-k2 to zeroes and provide the right k3 and k4).

 ## Setting the card - computer (hard way)

 Follow the guide.